MicrosoftDocs/mixed-reality/mixed-reality-docs/testing-your-app-on-hololens.md

 ### Interaction models

-Make sure the hologram interactions work with your chosen [interaction model](interaction-fundamentals.md).
+[Gaze](gaze-and-commit.md) is a basic form of input on HoloLens that enable users to aim at holograms and the environment.
+You can visually see where your gaze is targeting based on the cursor position.
+It's common to associate the gaze cursor with a mouse cursor.

-It's also a good idea to validate with different accessories, like mouse and keybouard, if these acccessories are needed to support accessibility.
+[Gestures](gestures.md) are how you interact with holograms, like a mouse click.
+Most of the time the mouse and touch behaviors are the same, but it's important to understand and validate when they differ.

 **Validate when your app has a different behavior with mouse and touch.** This will identify inconsistencies and help with design decisions to make the experience more natural for users.
 For example, triggering an action based on hover.